ayushk16/life-skills-track/tiny-habits.md

 ## 8. Pick one habit that you would like to do more of?
 What are the steps that you can take to make it make the cue obvious or the habit more attractive or easy and or response satisfying?

-I would like to add a workout in my life
+I would like to add a workout to my life

 - As a healthy person it's important to go to the gym in the morning.
 - I'll click one photo after every workout session.